Aphex Twin shares six new tracks via mysterious Soundcloud page

 The producer, whose real is Richard James, uploaded the material to his user18081971 account on the streaming platform over the course of the past week.

 With the most recent song ‘qu 1’, James attached a message dedicated to his late father.
-“See you on the other side, dad,” it read.
+“See you on the other side, dad,” it reads.

 The remaining five tracks are titled ‘Tha2 [world scam mix]’, ‘s8v1 [brooklyn]’, ‘tha2’, ‘prememory100N pt2’ and ‘m11st lon’.